Rotatable Antenna-Empowered Wireless Networks: A Tutorial

 \subsection{Mechanical vs. Electronic Rotation}

-From a hardware perspective, the RA boresight can be reconfigured through either mechanically-driven or electronically-driven mechanisms, as depicted in Fig.~\ref{fig:RA_archtec}.
+From a hardware perspective, the RA boresight can be reconfigured through either mechanically driven or electronically driven mechanisms, as depicted in Fig.~\ref{fig:RA_implement}.
 Both approaches enable effective boresight control but exhibit different trade-offs in accuracy, agility, complexity, and cost.

-For mechanically-driven rotation, each antenna/array is mounted on an actuation platform (e.g., a gimbal or servo-driven stage) to physically steer the boresight.
+For mechanically driven rotation, each antenna/array is mounted on an actuation platform (e.g., a gimbal or servo-driven stage) to physically steer the boresight.
 A typical realization involves mounting the RA on a servo-motor-controlled platform, where platform rotation directly adjusts antenna orientation in 3D space \cite{Dai2025Rotatable,Dai2025ADemo}.
-Alternatively, miniaturized electro-mechanical actuation based on MEMS can facilitate compact integration and simplify deployment~\cite{Baek2003AVband}.
+Alternatively, miniaturized electromechanical actuation based on MEMS can facilitate compact integration and simplify deployment~\cite{Baek2003AVband}.
 Mechanical rotation generally provides a wide steering range and fine angular resolution, but at the cost of non-negligible actuation latency and potential mechanical wear.
-For instance, MEMS-based actuators typically consume milliwatt-level power and exhibit response times from µs to ms. In practice, mechanically-driven methods are constrained by actuator complexity, maintenance requirements, and physical limitations such as friction and limited lifetime under repeated rotation.
+For instance, MEMS-based actuators typically consume milliwatt-level power and exhibit response times from µs to ms. In practice, mechanically driven methods are constrained by actuator complexity, maintenance requirements, and physical limitations such as friction and limited lifetime under repeated rotation.